 Fulfillment of the Comprehensive Thesis

 Once the student has completed the statement of the four topics along with a brief supporting bibliography of the work to be undertaken, and a faculty member has reviewed the statements favorably, the student spends the final semester preparing research.
 During this period, the student consults with his or her faculty advisor for advice and direction.
 Over the last two weeks of the semester, students present the Comprehensive Thesis through written response to questions formulated as ‘prompts’ on each of the first three topics.
-The fourth topic, “What is next?,” is treated as part of a final discussion of the student’s work on the Comprehensive Thesis with selected members of the faculty.
+The fourth topic, “What is next?,” is treated as part of a final colloquium with selected members of the faculty.

 Comprehensive Thesis Seminar

-In this biweekly seminar, students have the opportunity to discuss the development of their Comprehensive Thesis projects and workshop their materials in preparation for the last few weeks of the summer semester, when the final thesis work is completed.
+Here students have the opportunity to discuss the development of their Comprehensive Thesis projects and workshop their materials in preparation for the last section of the summer semester, when the final thesis work is completed.